 “BGE-105 is a promising compound with the potential to address multiple severe indications driven by muscle aging, from acute hospital indications to chronic diseases,” said Kristen Fortney, PhD, CEO of BioAge.
 “Following completion of the Phase 1b trial, BioAge will proceed with a Phase 2 proof-of-concept trial of BGE-105 to improve recovery in patients with hospitalization-related muscle atrophy, an acute indication with high unmet medical need.”

-In April 2021, BioAge entered into an exclusive worldwide license agreement with Amgen, Inc. to develop and commercialize BGE-105 to ameliorate muscle aging [link].
+In April 2021, BioAge entered into an exclusive worldwide license agreement with Amgen, Inc. to develop and commercialize BGE-105 to ameliorate muscle aging.
 The license covers all indications.
 BioAge is responsible for development, manufacturing, and commercialization of BGE-105 worldwide.

 BioAge is a clinical-stage biotechnology company developing a pipeline of treatments to extend healthy lifespan by targeting the molecular causes of aging.
 The company uses its discovery platform, which combines quantitative analysis of proprietary longitudinal human samples with detailed health records tracking individuals over the lifespan, to map out the key molecular pathways that impact healthy human aging, thus revealing the causes of age-related disease.
 By targeting the mechanisms of aging with a large and mechanistically diverse portfolio of drugs, BioAge will unlock opportunities to treat or even prevent these diseases in entirely new ways.
 To date, BioAge has raised $127M from Andreessen Horowitz, Kaiser Foundation Hospitals, and others.
 BioAge currently has three clinical-stage programs in their growing portfolio.
-For additional information about BioAge, visit the company’s website at https://www.bioagelabs.com.
+For additional information about this, visit the BioAge company website or their original press release.